crashuniverse/grommet/src/js/components/Menu/README.md

 **dropBackground**

-Background color when drop is active
+Background color when drop is active.

 ```
 string